api3dao/vitepress-docs/docs/dev/frontmatter.md

 (required for Airnode and OIS) In the case of the navbar selection **Reference**, there are sub-selections such as Airnode, OIS, dAPIs, etc.

+### `pageHeader`

+(required) Supplies the text used on each page above the `$frontmatter.title`.
+This is a breadCrumb trail without the links.

-### `basePath`
+### `path`

-(required) The root for a group of pages known as a doc set.
-The root contains the `sidebar.js` file.
-The base path is used by the search engine to logically group search results for display to the reader.
+(required) The path to the page.
+The path is used by the search engine as a target URL and to logically group search results for display to the reader.

+### `version`

+(required) The version number of doc sets such as Airnode and OIS.
+Leave empty for all other doc sets.

 ### `outline`